Phase One: Read Standards, Develop Manual, and Contact the USDA

-Desk Audit: Once all required documentation is submitted, AMS auditors conduct a desk audit to ensure that all program requirements are accounted for in the Quality Manual.
-The complete application is submitted to a Program Review Committee, which reviews all process points and approves the application.
-After the desk audit is successfully completed, AMS will then schedule on-site audits to verify program compliance.
+Desk Audit: Once all required documentation is submitted to them, USDA auditors conduct a Desk Audit to ensure that all program requirements are accounted for in your company’s Quality Manual.
+After the Desk Audit is successfully completed, the USDA will then schedule an On-Site Visit to verify One Health Certified program compliance.

-On-Site Visit: This process can last anywhere from a day to a week depending on the number and scope of process point and the size and complexity of the operation.
-AMS auditors conduct an on-site audit of all phases of the operation that impact process verified points.
+On-Site Visit: This visit can last anywhere from a day to a week, depending on the number and scope of process points, as well as the size and complexity of your company’s operation.
+USDA auditors conduct an On-Site Visit of all phases of the operation that impact process verified points.

 Complete Process to Use Branded Logos